 Service Strategy describes five processes, three of them are newly included in the 2011 update.

-- Financial Management for IT Services Financial Management in the IT sector is regarded as the road less travelled.
+2. Financial Management for IT Services Financial Management in the IT sector is regarded as the road less traveled.
 IT service professionals often stay away from managing the financial aspects of the service processes.
-Hence, it is located in the Service Strategy and often discussed by people in the upper level management who are tasked with governing the process.
+Hence, it is located in the Service Strategy and is often discussed by people in the upper-level management who are tasked with governing the process.

 Service Strategy is developed for a higher-lever end user, considering governance, competition, market spaces, and effectiveness.
 It offers guidance on how to identify and select opportunities while taking note of the associated costs and risks.